orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 ### Storing Media Files

-We are often asked if it is possible to store media files like pictures or audio directly inside OrbitDB.
-Our answer is that you should treat this like any other database system and store the _address_ of the
+Your users will probably not want to mess with content hashes, so you'll want to provide them the ability to add files directly to IPFS.
+This section shows how you'll be able to do this, and then store the _address_ of the file in OrbitDB.

-Luckily, with content addressing in IPFS, this becomes rather easy, and predictable from a schema design standpoint.
-The overall pattern in:
+The overall pattern is:

 1. Add the file to IPFS, which will return the _multihash_ of the file
 2. Store said multihash in OrbitDB